-2.1.9 Provision shall be made for the periodical testing of the complete emergency system and shall include the testing of automatic starting arrangements.

-2.1.10 For starting arrangements of emergency generating sets, see Pt C, Ch 1, Sec 2, [5.1].

-2.1.11 The emergency source of electrical power may be either a generator or an accumulator battery, which shall comply with the provisions of [2.1.12] or [2.1.13], respectively.

-2.1.12 Where the emergency source of electrical power is a generator, it shall be:

-(a) driven by a suitable prime mover with an independent supply of fuel having a flashpoint (closed cup test) of not less than 43°C;

-(b) started automatically upon failure of the electrical supply to the emergency switchboard from the main source of electrical power and shall be automatically connected to the emergency switchboard; those services referred to in [2.2.7] shall then be transferred automatically to the emergency generating set.
-The automatic starting system and the characteristic of the prime mover shall be such as to permit the emergency generator to carry its full rated load as (c) provided with a transitional source of emergency electrical power according to [2.1.14].
+- 2.1.9 Provision shall be made for the periodical testing of the complete emergency system and shall include the testing of automatic starting arrangements. - 2.1.10 For starting arrangements of emergency generating sets, see Pt C, Ch 1, Sec 2, [5.1]. - 2.1.11 The emergency source of electrical power may be either a generator or an accumulator battery, which shall comply with the provisions of [2.1.12] or [2.1.13], respectively. - 2.1.12 Where the emergency source of electrical power is a generator, it shall be: - (a) driven by a suitable prime mover with an independent supply of fuel having a flashpoint (closed cup test) of not less than 43°C; - (b) started automatically upon failure of the electrical supply to the emergency switchboard from the main source of electrical power and shall be automatically connected to the emergency switchboard; those services referred to in [2.2.7] shall then be transferred automatically to the emergency generating set.
+The automatic starting system and the characteristic of the prime mover shall be such as to permit the emergency generator to carry its full rated load as

-2.1.13 Where the emergency source of electrical power is an accumulator battery, it shall be capable of:

-(a) carrying the emergency electrical load without recharging while maintaining the voltage of the battery throughout the discharge period within 12% above or below its nominal voltage;

-(b) automatically connecting to the emergency switchboard in the event of failure of the main source of electrical power; and

-(c) immediately supplying at least those services specified in [2.2.7].

-2.1.14 The transitional source of emergency electrical power required by [2.1.12] (c) shall consist of an accumulator battery which shall operate without recharging while maintaining the voltage of the battery throughout the discharge period within 12% above or below its nominal voltage and be so arranged as to supply automatically in the event of failure of either the main or emergency source of electrical power at least the services in [2.2.7] if they depend upon an electrical source for their operation.
+- quickly as is safe and practicable, subject to a maximum of 45 s; and - (c) provided with a transitional source of emergency electrical power according to [2.1.14]. - 2.1.13 Where the emergency source of electrical power is an accumulator battery, it shall be capable of: - (a) carrying the emergency electrical load without recharging while maintaining the voltage of the battery throughout the discharge period within 12% above or below its nominal voltage; - (b) automatically connecting to the emergency switchboard in the event of failure of the main source of electrical power; and - (c) immediately supplying at least those services specified in [2.2.7]. - 2.1.14 The transitional source of emergency electrical power required by [2.1.12] (c) shall consist of an accumulator battery which shall operate without recharging while maintaining the voltage of the battery throughout the discharge period within 12% above or below its nominal voltage and be so arranged as to supply automatically in the event of failure of either the main or emergency source of electrical power at least the services in [2.2.7] if they depend upon an electrical source for their operation.